cjyuan/cyf-notes/ITP-JS2-Sprint2-PR-comments.md

 #### Sprint-2/3-mandatory-implement/1-bmi.js
 What **type** of value do you expect the function to return?
 A number or a string?
-Does your function return the type of value you expect it to return?
+Does your function return the type of value you expect?

 #### Sprint-2/3-mandatory-implement/3-to-pounds.js